 - The first is for students who are still in high school wanting to do active duty or even the reserves, but are legally allowed to join the military.
 They do their basic in the summer between junior and senior year, and go to AIT after their senior year.
 Followed by Active Duty or Reserve Drilling.

 - The second is for college (or grad students) who are wanting to do the reserves.
 This allows them to not interrupt their college studies.
-Completing separate summers for BMT and AIT.
+Completing separate summers for BCT and AIT.
 They will however drill after signing their contract.

 - The third is for educators wishing to join the reserves and works same as it does for college students in option two.
+I know the Air Force will offer this, not sure about other branches to educators.

 But wait what if you’re a college student wishing to finish your degree but join the military as active duty?!
 From recruits I have meet along the way this is not an option for them.
 They may continue their classes again as soon as they are done with BMT and AIT but this time with tuition assistance!
 I met one Marine Poole who was getting a finance degree and lucked out by getting stationed near his school to finish it so he could put it to use in the Marines.
 I am sure split training can be granted in other opportunities too, but not many people other than school personnel and students have large amounts of time off.